fl-sean03/MolSAIC/resources/architecture/overview.md

-# MolTools Architecture Evolution: From File-Based to Object-Based Transformations
+# MolSAIC Architecture Evolution: From File-Based to Object-Based Transformations

-This document outlines the architectural evolution of the MolTools package from a file-based transformation approach to an object-based pipeline architecture.
+This document outlines the architectural evolution of the MolSAIC package from a file-based transformation approach to an object-based pipeline architecture.
 It serves as a guide for developers working on implementing Tasks 17-25.

 ## Current Architecture (File-Based)